True Christian marriage is an offer, not a request. ~ Gary Thomas

-Next week I’ll highlight Chapter 13, Sacred Presence: How Marriage Can Make Us More Aware of God’s Presence.We have to start asking ourselves a different question: Do we focus on what we can receive from… Click To Tweet We are learning how selfless servanthood is an overflow of God’s love in our hearts.
+Next week I’ll highlight Chapter 13, Sacred Presence: How Marriage Can Make Us More Aware of God’s Presence.We have to start asking ourselves a different question: Do we focus on what we can receive from our spouse, or what we can offer our spouse?
+Click To Tweet We are learning how selfless servanthood is an overflow of God’s love in our hearts.
 Click To Tweet Servanthood offers a magnificent place where God and a married couple meet.
 Click To Tweet

 Click on any of the previous Scared Marriage posts:

 Click on any of these resources: